mcjkurz/qhchina/docs/projects/parallelism-geometry/index.md

 ---
 layout: default
-title: Parallelism & Geometry
+title: Parallelism and Geometry
 permalink: /projects/parallelism-geometry/
 ---
 # Parallelism and Geometry

 Poetic phenomena have geometric substrates.
-This underlying geometry is detectable and measurable as patterns of alignment within a multidimensional semantic space, much as symbolic relationships are measurable on textual surfaces.
+This underlying geometry is detectable and measurable as patterns of alignment within a multidimensional semantic space, much as symbolic-metric relationships are measurable on textual surfaces.
 Poetic artistry can be thus understood as the discovery and articulation of latent symmetries within our conceptual world.

 ## Publications